A Brief Introduction

 Romans 1:20 (ESV) says, “For since the creation of the world God's invisible qualities—His eternal power and divine nature—have been clearly seen, being understood from what has been made, so that people are without excuse.”
 King David resolved that, “The fool says in his heart, ‘There is no God.’”
 (Psalm 14:1) I believe both of these statements to be true.
 God is who He says He is.
 And since we can see His workmanship and glory all around us, we are without excuse.

 In John 3:30 when John is talking about Jesus, he says, “He (Jesus) must become greater; I must become less.”
-Personally speaking, it’s my desire to live this verse out on daily basis.
+Personally speaking, I desire to live this verse out daily.
 Sometimes I do okay, sometimes I fail horribly.
 Thankfully, He provides immeasurable grace.
 How can I give God the glory for all things without getting in the way of myself?
 That is the ongoing question.
 To me, photography is one tool that God has given us to showcase His work; and we don’t deserve any of the credit for it.
 More of Him.
 Less of me.